shivannis/xandr-docs-public/xandr-docs/articles/invest/migration-to-microsoft-identity-platform-login.md

       :::image type="content" source="media/b.png" alt-text="Screenshot of action required window.":::

-1. In the **Sign In page**, enter Email ID associated with your Xandr account login and click **Next**.
-If you have registered a different email ID for Microsoft products, ensure that Xandr platform account matches the email used to login to Microsoft.
-If they do not match, contact the designated person with the role of User Manager from your organization to do the needful or you can raise a ticket in [Xandr Support portal](https://help.xandr.com/).
+1. In the **Sign In page**, enter Email ID associated with your Microsoft Advertising account login and click **Next**.
+If you have registered a different email ID for Microsoft products, ensure that Microsoft Advertising platform account matches the email used to login to Microsoft.
+If they do not match, contact the designated person with the role of User Manager from your organization to do the needful or you can raise a ticket in [Microsoft Advertising Support portal](https://help.xandr.com/).

      :::image type="content" source="media/c.png" alt-text="Screenshot of Microsoft sign in window.":::